Super Mario: 1996–2005: Introduction of 3D and open-ended exploration

 Super Mario 64 for the Nintendo 64 (pictured) is the first 3D and open world entry.

 In the early 1990s, director and producer Shigeru Miyamoto had conceived a 3D Mario design during development of the Super Nintendo Entertainment System (SNES) game Star Fox (1993).
 He considered using the Super FX chip to develop a SNES game, Super Mario FX, with gameplay based on "an entire world in miniature, like miniature trains".
 He eventually reformulated the idea for the Nintendo 64, not for its substantially greater power, but because its controller has more buttons for gameplay.
 Super Mario 64 was developed over approximately three years, with one year spent on the design concept and approximately two years on production.
 Production began on September 7, 1994, and concluded on May 20, 1996.
 Super Mario 64 is the first 3D and open world game in the series, and a launch game for the Nintendo 64 home console.
 Each level is an enclosed environment where the player is free to explore in all directions without time limits.
 The player collects the scattered Power Stars from the paintings in Peach's castle to unlock later courses and areas.
 The Nintendo 64's analog stick makes an extensive repertoire of precise movements in all directions possible.
 The game's power-ups differ from previous games, now being three different hats with temporary powers: the Wing Cap, allowing Mario to fly; the Metal Cap, turning him into metal; and the Vanish Cap, allowing him to walk through obstacles.
 Super Mario 64 is considered seminal to 3D video games.
 It is the first Super Mario series game to feature Charles Martinet's voice acting for Mario.
 A remake of the game called Super Mario 64 DS was released for Nintendo DS in 2004 and 2005, adding new playable characters, abilities, objectives, multiplayer, and minigames.

 Super Mario Sunshine is the second 3D Super Mario game.
 It was released in 2002 for the GameCube.
 In it, Mario and Peach travel to Isle Delfino for a vacation when a Mario doppelgänger, going by the name of Shadow Mario, appears and vandalizes the entire island.
 Mario is sentenced to clean the island with a water-squirting accessory called F.L.U.D.D.
 Super Mario Sunshine shares many similar gameplay elements with its predecessor Super Mario 64, yet introduces moves, like spinning while jumping, and several other actions through the use of F.L.U.D.D.
 The game contains a number of independent levels, which can be reached from the hub, Delfino Plaza.
 Mario collects Shine Sprites by completing tasks in the levels, which in return unlock levels in Delfino Plaza by way of abilities and plot-related events.
-Sunshine introduces the last of Bowser's eight children, Bowser Jr., as an antagonist.
+Sunshine introduces Bowser's son, Bowser Jr., as an antagonist.
 Yoshi also appears again for Mario to ride in certain sections.